Your course advisor will be in touch with you within one business day. If you have immediate questions about your enrollment, call 720-381-6589.

 Quantity | Item | Description |

-1 | Duffle Bag |
+1 | Luggage Bag |

-Large duffle bag or suitcase for travel to and from course with.
-Bag should be big enough to contain all of your personal items. |
+Large duffle bag or suitcase for travel to and from course. |

 1 | ID & Insurance Card |

-If you are covered under any medical insurance, please bring your card.
+Bring your card if you have insurance.
 The actual card is preferred, but a copy of the front and the back of the card will be okay.
 Store in ziplock bag. |

 2 | Bandana |

-1 | Sunglasses with keeper strap |
+Sunglasses with keeper strap |

-1 | Prescription Eye Wear + Extra Glasses and/or contacts |
+1 | Prescription Eye Wear |

-Contacts – bring extra pairs, as well as a backup pair of glasses.
-Glasses - Ensure these are compatible with your sunglasses, or bring prescription sunglasses.
-Bring an extra set in case of loss or damage |
+Contacts – bring extra pairs Glasses - Ensure these are compatible with your sunglasses.
+Bring an extra set in case of damage or backup. |

 2 | Water Bottles |

-Wide-mouth 32 oz. water bottle.
-A hydration bladder is not recommended for river courses or sections with freezing temperatures.
-Please come hydrated to course start!
-(Nalgene=$) (Klean Kanteen=$$) |
+Two wide-mouth 32 oz. water bottle.
+A hydration bladder is not recommended for river courses or sections with freezing temperatures. |

-1 | Headlamp w/ Batteries |
+1 | Headlamp |

-LED headlamp with extra batteries - lithium batteries recommended.
-(Black Diamond or Petzl=$$) |
+LED headlamp with extra batteries - lithium batteries recommended. |

-2 | Prescription Medications including Asthma Inhalers |
+2 | Prescription Medications |

 1 | Watch |